-The HRA is entirely employer funded.
-You are not permitted to make any contribution to your HRA, whether made on a pre-tax or after-tax basis.
+The HRA is funded entirely by Sandia.
+You are not permitted to make any contribution to your HRA, whether on a pre-tax or after-tax basis.
 Your HRA is an "unfunded" account, and benefit dollars are payable solely from Sandia's general assets.
-The HRA is not taxable to you.
+The HRA is not considered taxable income to you.

-If you don't spend all your HRA dollars in a calendar year, and you remain enrolled in the Sandia Total Health Program for the following year, any remaining HRA balance remains in the HRA for the next calendar year.
-The maximum balance in an HRA at the beginning of any new year is capped at:
+If you don't spend all your HRA dollars in a calendar year, and you remain enrolled in the Sandia Total Health Program for the following year, any remaining HRA balance remains in your HRA for the next calendar year.
+The maximum balance in an HRA at the beginning of any new year is capped as follows: